redbubble/fluent-plugin-append_kubernetes_annotations_to_tag/README.md

 If you would like to contribute a fix or feature, here's what you should do:

-1. Raise an issue so we can discuss your change, and be sure you're not wasting your time
+1. Raise an issue so we can discuss your change
-1. Fork this repo (optional if you are a Redbubble engineer)
+1. Fork this repo
-2. Make your changes
+1. Make your changes
-3. Submit a pull request
+1. Submit a pull request

 ## Maintainers